Ex-Bayern Munich & Netherlands star Arjen Robben announces retirement | Goal.com

 The 35-year-old winger left Bayern Munich this summer after his contract expired and had been linked with a return to former clubs Groningen and PSV as well as a move to MLS.

-But the former Netherlands international has instead called time on his career.
+But the former Netherlands international has instead called time on a glittering career that saw him win league titles in Netherlands, England, Spain and Germany and reach a World Cup final.

 "I have been thinking a lot over the past few weeks," he said in a press release.
 "As everyone knows, I took the time to make an informed decision about my future after my last Bayern Munich match.
 And I decided to put an end to my career as a professional football player.